osemudiamnekingsley/Uber-data-visualization-project/README.md

 # 🚖 Uber Data Visualization Project

-This project explores and visualizes Uber pickup data in New York City using Python and Tableau.
+This project explores and visualizes Uber pickup data in New York City using Python.
 It focuses on uncovering temporal and spatial patterns in Uber rides to provide actionable insights.

 ## 🛠️ Tools & Technologies Used
 - **Python** (Pandas, Matplotlib, Seaborn, Folium)
-- **Tableau** (for interactive dashboards)
 - **Jupyter Notebook**
 - **Git & GitHub** (for version control and sharing)